dovca/fp-js/README.md

 z(true) // -> 1
 z(-5) // -> -5
 z(5) // -> 5
-z('5') // -> 5
+z(null) // -> 0
 ```

 ## How does it work?

+Each function provides very straightforward and simple logic.
+Through combinations of these functions, we can create more complex functions that can grow very powerful in only a few steps.
 This is the function dependency graph:

 ![Dependecy graph](https://raw.githubusercontent.com/dovca/fp-js/master/dependencies.svg?sanitize=true)

 Functions with rectangular nodes use operators that could possibly be removed or refactored.
 Clone the project and open the graph locally in your browser for bonus interactivity!

+## How does it differ from JSFuck?

+[JSFuck](http://www.jsfuck.com/) works differently and has different goals.
+It basically tries to construct a JS code string from its 6 characters and then pass it to `eval()`.

+FP-JS doesn't need to use `eval()`.